to the BVI!

 US, regardless of duties.
 There are other restrictions, depending on the type

 Customs web site.
+When you buy booze

 - Money